DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 ## Landscape

-Phoenix is definitely a master at choosing and mixing different landscape elements to make it as beautiful as we can experience in TPF, but a few gems added in this will definitely make our surroundings even more breath-taking.
+Phoenix is definitely the master at choosing and mixing different landscape elements to make it as beautiful as we can experience in TPF, but a few gems added in this will definitely make our surroundings even more breath-taking.

 Create a separator and name it `LANDSCAPE EXTENDED` and place it